bulletproofmedic/OpenAI-WebApp/README.md

   • pip install flask pdfminer.six sseclient requests openai python-dotenv

-  `This is not necessary if using the provided .ps1 script for Windows`
+  `This is not necessary if using the provided Powershell script for Windows`

 # Setup